City of the Living Dead: Release

 City of the Living Dead was distributed theatrically in Italy by Medusa Distribuzione on 11 August 1980.
 It grossed a total of 985,238,798 Italian lire domestically, a figure described by Curti as "somewhat disappointing".
 The film was distributed theatrically throughout Europe, including West Germany on September 11, 1980 and France on December 10, 1980, as well as the Netherlands, Spain and Portugal.
 The German edit of the film distributed by Alemannia/Arabella was about 10 minutes shorter than the Italian version, removing some dialogue scenes but keeping the gory scenes intact.
 In Paris, the film was screened as Frayeurs at the Festival international du film et de science-fiction.
 At the festival, the film won the "Grand Prix du Public" (The Audience Award).

 The film was released in the United Kingdom on May 7, 1982, where it was passed by the BBFC after the drilling scene was cut.
+In 2001, the BBFC passed the film uncut with an 18 certificate.
 In the United States, the film was released on 8 April 1983 and was originally promoted as Twilight of the Dead, which resulted in a cease and desist order from United Film Distribution Company, due to the title's similarity to their own film, George A. Romero's Dawn of the Dead.
 This resulted in the distributor, Motion Picture Marketing, withdrawing the film and re-releasing it with a new title, The Gates of Hell.